Learn how to add introductions to pages

-At the top of each Page there is a space to add introductory information.
+At the top of each student page there is a space to add introductory information.

 Where pages are open to parents (green lock icon) this is a useful place to share information on your school's beliefs about assessment and reporting.

 Where pages are only visible to school staff (red lock icon) this is a useful place to add information about how you want the page used e.g. guidelines for making a behaviour entry.

 5. Scroll down to the setting titled 'Page sub heading'

 6. Write your introduction in the text box.
 Add any additional media you wish to display.

 Below are some examples of page introductions to use as a starting point for writing introductions that are personalised for your school.